ggiande/minecraft-js-starter-template/README.md

 ## Getting Started

-1. Use npm to install depencies and to install a new one globally:
+1. Use npm to install dependencies and to install a new one globally:

    ```powershell
    npm i
    npm i gulp-cli --global
    ```

 ### Chapter 1.
-Customize the behavior pack
+Prepare the behavior pack to be built for Minecraft

 In Visual Studio Code, expand the `behavior_packs` node in the treeview to the left, and rename the **starterbp** folder to "project_name".